Best Foods for boosting Spleen Qi

 Sample Meals

-• Breakfast: Warm millet porridge with a dash of cinnamon and a few dates.
+• Breakfast: Warm millet porridge (or oatmeal) with a dash of cinnamon and a few dates or blueberries.

-• Lunch: Steamed chicken with carrots, squash, and ginger over brown rice.
+• Lunch: Steamed chicken with carrots, squash, kale, and ginger over brown rice.

 • Dinner: Light fish with ginger, cooked vegetables, and quinoa.